 Students should bring a minimum of five required signature pages (formatted to the specifications listed previously) to the defense meeting.
-S/he will leave the signature pages on campus with the dissertation chair and upon approval of the defense, committee members will sign.
-Most defenses are approved pending suggested modifications.
+S/he will leave the signature pages on campus with the dissertation

 Should the defense be unsuccessful, the Chair will prepare and submit a statement detailing the inadequacies to the Doctoral Program Coordinator, who will then submit to the Deans.
 The Committee will detail what steps must be taken for the student to re-submit for a defense during the following semester.